bmilcs/odin-project/javascript.md

 We can use square brackets in object literal when creating an object.

+An **object literal** is an object with properties literally written out when we create it.

 ``` js
 let fruit = prompt("Fruit name?", "apple");
 let bag = {